-Would you like to own a Chattanooga area business?
+Would you like to own a Chattanooga area franchise?
 We can help you find the right fit for your interests, experiences, and finances.
-If you buy a business in Chattanooga that is already operating, you can bypass the challenges of start-up and start receiving cash flow right away.
+If you buy a franchise in Chattanooga that is already operating, you can bypass the challenges of start-up and start receiving cash flow right away.
 There are many other reasons to buy an existing business.

 Your resources are already in place.
 Although you are usually free to make changes, an existing business often has relationships and accounts with reliable suppliers in Chattanooga.
 You can skip the trial and error and use the services that were already working well for the previous owner.
 You won’t have to establish credit from scratch, as your suppliers are already familiar with how well the business is producing